collapsed-stacks/startups/questions/5308/i-started-charging-money-on-my-app-flurry-says-2k-download-itunes-says-200.md

 - tagged: `mobile-apps`
 - score: 3

-<p>I've developed an iOS application.
+I've developed an iOS application.
 My application has been receiving a steady download rate of 5K per day.
-Lately, I've become short on money and decided to start charging money for downloading the app.</p>
+Lately, I've become short on money and decided to start charging money for downloading the app.

-<p>From that point onwards AppStore reported a decline to around 200 installs per day, whereas Flurry, Facebook and crashalytics have all been reporting ~2 k new app installs.</p>
+From that point onwards AppStore reported a decline to around 200 installs per day, whereas Flurry, Facebook and crashalytics have all been reporting ~2 k new app installs.

-<p>How could that be?
-What am I missing?</p>
+How could that be?
+What am I missing?